microsoft/jacdac/services/dualmotors.md

     const load_torque?: u16.16 kg/cm @ 0x180

-Torque required to produce the rated power of an electrical motor at load speed.
+Torque required to produce the rated power of an each electrical motor at load speed.

     const load_rotation_speed?: u16.16 rpm @ 0x181